How to drive to Colle della Ciabra in Piedmont?

 Where is Colle della Ciabra?

 The pass is situated in the Cottian Alps, nestled between the Varaita and Maira valleys.
-It is a key point on the legendary Strada dei Cannoni (Varaita-Maira-Kammstraße).
+It is a key point on the Strada dei Cannoni (Varaita-Maira-Kammstraße).
 The summit offers wide views over the Piedmontese plains and the surrounding mountain peaks.

 ⚠️ Colle della Ciabra Technical Data